brianwisti/rgb-eleventy/src/content/config/emacs/nano.md

 That last is particularly likely.
 I keep getting reminded that outsmarting yourself is a major hazard of Emacs configuration.

-I'll add `org-pymacs-nodejs-todoist-roam--lsp-mode` later.
+I'll add `org-pymacs-nodejs-todoist-roam-lsp-mode` later.
 Maybe.
 I may not even need it.

 </div>